GoogleCloudPlatformTraining/cpo200-guestbook/README.md

 # cpo200-guestbook
-The source code for a simple docker container running a python flask web server.
+Used in the CPO200 course - The source code for a simple docker container running a python flask web server.